Bill

 Bill Summary

 Health insurance; coverage for contraceptive drugs and devices.
-Requires health insurance carriers to provide coverage, under any health insurance contract, policy, or plan that includes coverage for prescription drugs on an outpatient basis, for contraceptive drugs and contraceptive devices, as defined in the bill, including those available over-the-counter.
-The bill prohibits a health insurance carrier from imposing upon any person receiving contraceptive benefits pursuant to the provisions of the bill any copayment, coinsurance payment, or fee, except in certain circumstances.
-The bill also requires health benefit plans that provide coverage for hormonal contraceptives to provide point-of-sale coverage without cost-sharing at in-network pharmacies for hormonal contraceptives available over-the-counter.
+Requires health insurance carriers to provide coverage, under any health insurance contract, policy, or plan that includes coverage for prescription drugs on an outpatient basis, for contraceptive drugs and contraceptive devices approved by the U.S. Food and Drug Administration, including those available over-the-counter.
+The bill prohibits a health insurance carrier from imposing upon any person receiving prescription contraceptive benefits pursuant to the provisions of the bill any copayment, coinsurance payment, or fee, except in certain circumstances.
+Additionally, the bill requires any health benefit plan that provides coverage for hormonal contraceptives to provide point-of-sale coverage without cost-sharing at in-network pharmacies for hormonal contraceptives available over-the-counter.
+This bill is identical to SB 361.

 AI Summary

-This bill mandates that health insurance carriers in Virginia must provide coverage for contraceptive drugs and devices, including those available over-the-counter, under any health insurance plan that covers prescription drugs on an outpatient basis.
-The bill defines "contraceptive device" as any FDA-approved device or non-drug product for contraception, and "contraceptive drug" as any FDA-approved drug for contraception, with "FDA" referring to the U.S. Food and Drug Administration.
-It prohibits insurance carriers from imposing copayments, coinsurance, or fees on individuals receiving contraceptive benefits, except in specific circumstances where different versions of a contraceptive exist and at least one is available without cost-sharing, or if a healthcare provider determines a medical need for a specific contraceptive.
-Furthermore, carriers cannot place burdensome restrictions or delays on coverage, such as requiring a prescription for over-the-counter contraceptives or making formal requests beyond a standard pharmacy claim, and must provide clear information about contraceptive coverage on their websites and by mail.
-The bill also clarifies that it does not require coverage for plans that don't already cover prescription drugs, nor does it mandate coverage for experimental contraceptives not approved by the FDA.
-Additionally, it requires coverage for up to a 12-month supply of hormonal contraceptives dispensed at once and provides point-of-sale coverage without cost-sharing for over-the-counter hormonal contraceptives at in-network pharmacies, with these provisions taking effect for policies delivered, issued for delivery, or renewed on or after January 1, 2027.
+This bill requires health insurance carriers in Virginia to provide coverage for contraceptive drugs and devices, including those available over-the-counter, under any health insurance plan that covers prescription drugs.
+The bill defines "contraceptive device" and "contraceptive drug" as those approved by the FDA (U.S. Food and Drug Administration), and also defines "medical need" to allow for exceptions to cost-sharing based on a healthcare provider's recommendation.
+It prohibits insurers from imposing copayments, coinsurance, or fees on contraceptive benefits, except in specific circumstances, and mandates that health benefit plans provide point-of-sale coverage without cost-sharing at in-network pharmacies for over-the-counter hormonal contraceptives.
+The bill also clarifies that it does not require coverage for plans that don't already cover prescription drugs or for experimental contraceptives not approved by the FDA, and specifies that these provisions will apply to policies delivered, issued for delivery, or renewed on or after January 1, 2027.

 Committee Categories